travlr-archived/CodeDepot/README.rst

 * Search and reference to be topped by no other
 * Intuition
 * Cutting edge compilation and translation chains
-* "Code once for everywhere" user-interface compiler
+* "Code once for everywhere" user interface compiler

 ---------------------------------